8 Pro-Tips for Retreat Planning

 Make yourself available before and after the retreat for participants to connect.

 Make sure the retreat center allows for flexible arrival and departure times.
-If not, you might want to build into your programming 30 minutes of closing and goodbye time so people can make connections before the closing of the door.
+If not, you might want to build 30 minutes of closing and goodbye time into your programming so people can make connections before the door closes.

 Pro-Tip 7: Food Food Food, So Important!